Did you know that each year, 1.35 million people are killed in road accidents? But non-fatal crashes equally have a huge cost.

 - Loss of love and care (if filing as the deceased’s child)

 - Pain and suffering.

-You should contact an expert car accident injury lawyer as soon as possible after an accident because there’s a limited amount of time to file a claim.
-In Texas, it’s two years from the date of an accident, and if you don’t bring your case before this deadline, you will lose your right to receive compensation.
+You should contact an expert car accident injury lawyer as soon as possible after your accident because there’s a limited amount of time to file a claim.
+In Texas, the personal injury statute of limitations is two years from the date of an accident, and if you don’t bring your case before this deadline, you will lose your right to receive compensation.